Own property in

 2. Variable-rate mortgages

 Variable-rate mortgages, also known as adjustable-rate mortgages, come with an interest rate that can change based on market fluctuations.
-Initially, the interest rate is lower than that of fixed-rate mortgages resulting in lower monthly payments.
+Initially, the interest rate is lower than fixed-rate mortgages, resulting in lower monthly payments.

 Benefits: